mmaxin/hide-and-seek-game/rules.md

   - Recommend picking a well-defined area, or require touching a specific landmark.
 Seekers *will* try to watch lol, that's expected.
 {% endcomment %}
 #### Map Boundaries
-- **All Players** must stay within the Old Town walls during the entire game.
+- **All Players** must stay *within* the Old Town walls during the entire game.

-> Please hide in the Old Town!
-Do not hide in the wall, on the wall, or outside the wall.
+> Please do not hide in the walls, on the walls, or outside the walls.

 #### Play Area